Jayesh-Vadnere/Ecom_Data_Analysis/README.md

 ```
 ![](EDA8.PNG)

-Insights:
+Insights:<br>
 4.6% of orders are canceled, an issue that needs to be addressed.
-Additionally, 5.2% of orders remain unshipped, presenting an area for improvement.
+Additionally, 5.2% of orders remain unshipped, presenting an area for improvement.<br>

-### Distribution of Order Percentages by Quantity
+### Distribution of Order Percentages by Quantity<br>
 ```python
 order_counts = amz.groupby('Quantity').size()
 order_percentages = (order_counts / len(amz)) * 100